 Pilot Light Is Out

-If you have an older furnace, another reason you might be receiving cold air from your furnace is that the pilot light is out.
+Another reason you might be receiving cold air from your furnace is that the pilot light is out.
 Try to relight it and see if the flame stays on without flickering off.
 However, if you cannot keep the pilot light burning or it doesn’t want to light, look to see if the gas valve switch of the furnace is on.
 If gas is not flowing, the pilot light might be dirty.
-As a note, modern furnaces use electronic ignitions, so if your unit is newer, then this isn’t likely to be an issue.

 Sometimes there is a quick fix for when your furnace blows cold air, but other times you may need to contact an expert in heating systems like our professional technicians at Bryans United Air Conditioning.
 Contact us today at 504-208-2071 or on our website for a heating system tuneup to keep your family feeling warm and comfortable.